geonomylabs/EarthBox.jl/README.md

 ## EarthBox Overview

-EarthBox is a multiphase visco-elasto-plastic marker-in-cell geodynamic modeling framework with melt generation, melt intrusion, melt extrusion, frictional-plastic melt damage, lava flow modeling and marine and terrestrial sediment transport with compaction.
+EarthBox.jl is a multiphase visco-elasto-plastic marker-in-cell geodynamic modeling framework with melt generation, melt intrusion, melt extrusion, frictional-plastic melt damage, lava flow modeling and marine and terrestrial sediment transport with compaction.
 This novel combination features enables Seaward-dipping-reflectors (SDR's) to modeled dynamically using realistic rheology and boundary conditions.

-EarthBox discretizes the Stokes-continuity and heat transport equations on a staggered grid using conservative finite differences and free-surface stabilization [[1](#ref1)].
+EarthBox.jl discretizes the Stokes-continuity and heat transport equations on a staggered grid using conservative finite differences and free-surface stabilization [[1](#ref1)].
 Advective processes are computed using a 4th-order Runge-Kutta scheme that includes both grid-scale and sub-grid-scale changes in temperature and deviatoric stress.